eatontarbell/Latin-101/hw8.md

 - fuissent

 When the Greeks **captured** the city, many people were killed. (“When” refers to the circumstance, not time.)
-- ceperunt
+- cepisset

 When the Greeks **captured** the city, it was not yet dawn. (“When” refers to time, not circumstance).
 - ceperunt

 Since the city **had been captured**, Aeneas fled with his family.
-- capta
+- capiebatur

 While the Greeks **were sacking** the city, fires raged.
-- diripiunt
+- diripibant

 Although Cassandra **said**, again and again, that the horse was a trick, no one paid attention to her.
-- dixit
+- dixisset

 When the Trojans **saw** the horse, they brought it to the citadel. (“When” refers to the time when they saw it.)
 - viderunt